Discordances in cosmology and the violation of slow-roll inflationary dynamics

 \paragraph{\textit{Results}:}

 In~\autoref{tab:chisq} we tabulate the main results of our analysis for the 8 data combinations.
 The best fit primordial power spectra for baseline and for the model with fast roll are plotted in~\autoref{fig:PSK}.
 These best fits are obtained with BOBYQA~\cite{BOBYQA} with the initial search region directed by the best fits obtained from the MCMC.
 Our model provides upto 11 improvement in fit to the data \textit{w.r.t.} the baseline.
 Most of the improvement (8.3) comes from the Planck 2018 temperature data.
 The features in the primordial power spectrum, introduced by the brief fast roll phase are located mainly between $k\sim0.1-0.2~{\rm Mpc}^{-1}$.
 Note that beyond $k\sim0.2~{\rm Mpc}^{-1}$, we have weak constraints from Planck.
 These oscillations are similar to superimposed oscillations with a Gaussian envelope \cite{Planck:2018inf} (plotted in the bottom left panel of \autoref{fig:PSK}) and to the exact reconstruction of the primordial spectrum \textit{One Spectrum} (plotted in top left panel of \autoref{fig:PSK}), that mimics $A_L$ discussed in~\cite{Hazra:2022rdl}.
-The form of the oscillations is a combination of sharp and resonant features that take the form of $\sin$ and $\sin\log$ respectively.
-Our numerically evaluated power spectrum also matches well with the standard clock signals discussed in~\cite{CPSC1,CPSC2,CPSC3,CPSC4}.
-The improvement in the fit mainly comes from the temperature power spectrum at high multipoles ($\ell>500$) as demonstrated in~\autoref{fig:Residual}.
+The form of the oscillations is an ordered combination of sharp, resonant and sharp features that take the form of $\sin$, $\sin\log$ and $\sin$ respectively.
+The improvement in the fit mainly comes from the temperature power spectrum at high multipoles ($\ell\sim500-2000$) as demonstrated in~\autoref{fig:Residual}.
+Note that the primordial standard clock models~\cite{Chen:2011SC1,Chen:2014SC,Braglia:2021SC1,Braglia:2021SC2,Braglia:2021SC3} (sharp and resonant features) and Wiggly Whipped Inflation (sharp features)~\cite{Hazra:2021WWI} also provide similar improvement in fit while fitting the outliers at somewhat larger scales ($\ell<1200$ and $\ell<1000$ respectively).
 We find that the $A_L$ effect in the temperature spectrum is mimicked by the effects of fast roll in the inflationary dynamics.
 Interestingly, they exhibit completely opposite effects in E-mode auto-correlation spectrum.
 Since at high multipoles, EE spectrum has a very low signal-to-noise ratio, it does not help in distinguishing these two types of features.
 Future ground based observations, such as Simons Observatory~\cite{SO}, CMB-S4~\cite{S4} complemented on large angular scales by LiteBIRD ~\cite{LiteBIRD:2022cnt} or cosmic variance limited CMB space proposals such as PICO~\cite{PICO} or CMBBHARAT~\cite{CMBBHARAT} will be able to provide the litmus test for these beyond standard model physics.
-We find marginally better results (10.7 improvement to the P18TP+BK18 data), with the physics of fast roll compared to the excess lensing effect (9.7 improvement~\cite{Planck:2018param}).
+We find marginally better results (10.7 improvement to the TP+BK18 data), with the physics of fast roll compared to the excess lensing effect (9.7 improvement~\cite{Planck:2018param}).